erictleung/jamia-markdown-template/README.md

 # JAMIA Markdown Article Template

-A Journal of American Medical Informatics Association (JAMIA) Markdown journal article template.
+A Journal of the American Medical Informatics Association (JAMIA) journal article Markdown template.

+This Markdown template is intended to create a PDF article using Markdown.

 ## Requirements